I build full-stack web apps, run servers from scratch, and ship open-source Python tooling on PyPI. Full pipeline — from code to deploy.

 Outside of work, I play chess, write, game way too much, and actually enjoy digging into math and science.
-I like stars more than cities.
 And I build things because the process itself is satisfying.

 Real infrastructure, real tools — deployed and running.